-We update the program as $p_t=p_{t-1}+\nabla t$.
-Other candidates and their performances are deleted.
-If all candidates fail to pass the verification step, we set $p_t=p_{t-1}$.
+We update the plan by appending the new plan update to the end of the current task plan $p_{t-1}$ (see the right top of Figure~\ref{fig:LP}).
+If we don't find a new plan update to improve the task plan, we do not update it.

-Too long $p$ also has drawbacks: (1) the token number of the input may be beyond the limitation.
-(2) even if the token number of the input does not beyond the limitation, it may turn the short-text inference into a long-text inference.
-That increases the difficulty of solving the task.
-(3) It may make the learning process stuck in a local optimum and hinders the agent to find a better $p$.
-To avoid these, we use $p$, and the summarization prompt to ask $U$ to generate a summarized $p$ that is shorter and more general.

-Similarly, we follow the verification method above to identify if we can use the summarized $p$ to replace the original $p$.
-The validation performance of the summarized $p$ should be better than the original $p$'s performance or just drop a little.
-We repeat the compression and verification steps until we get a compressed $p$ or beyond the time limitation.
+Too long task plan $p$ has drawbacks: (1) the prompt may be beyond the limitation and (2) turns the short-text inference problem into a long-text inference problem.
+That increases the task difficulty.
+To avoid these, we use $p$, and the compression prompt to prompt the LLM to generate a compressed and shorter $p$.
+Then we follow the above verification step to identify if we can use the compressed $p$ to replace the original $p$.
+If the validation performance of the compressed $p$ is better than the original $p$'s performance or just drops a little, we replace the original $p$ with the compressed $p$.
+If not, we repeat the compression and verification steps until we get a high-quality compressed task plan $p$ or beyond the time limitation.

-Stop criterion: The agent can run the training set with multiple epochs.
-If the agent does not find an effective $\nabla p_t$ during recent batches, we let it stops the training process.
+\textbf{Stop criterion}: We can run our method on the training set with multiple epochs.
+If we do not find a $\nabla p_t$ to improve the performance during recent batches, we would stop the training process.